Go Ad-Free

 “I was on metformin for about three years, until my kidneys began failing.
 Doctor sent me to kidney specialist who took me off metformin and all NSAIDS.
 My kidney function improved immediately, but I had to go on insulin.
 My question is: Why do doctors ignore warning signals clearly printed on prescribing literature and simply prescribe another risky medication to mask troubling (even dangerous) side effects?”

-We suspect Jackie’s kidney problems resulted from the large dose of ibuprofen she took for three years.
+We suspect Jackie’s kidney problems resulted at least in part from the large dose of ibuprofen she took for three years.
 Even smaller doses can damage the kidneys.

-Kay’s digestive problems kept her chained to her home:
+Kay’s digestive problems kept her trapped in her home:

 “I started taking metformin to keep my blood sugar in the normal range because another med I was taking put my blood sugar thru the roof.